 This is an information resource and place to read news, views and understand what's going on.

 Ilkeston has been without a station for decades and has been known as the largest town in England without its own rail link.
-The station, placed at the former station site intersecting with Millership Way near Station Road and Coronation Road, is supposed to open April 2017.
+The station is placed at the former station site intersecting with Millership Way near Station Road and Coronation Road.

 Despite various setbacks including development site flooding issues and the disturbance of a protected species of newts, residents and businesses hope to see the rail link completed on time and within the funding target.